 That legal holding came last Friday when the judge in the Bostick case ruled that “downline distributors are not ultimate users” for purposes of determining whether an MLM is a pyramid scheme.

 Where does all this leave Ackman and his $1 billion bet against Herbalife?
-According to the Wall Street Journal, Ackman has “shifted some of his short bet on Herbalife into put options, a move that could cut his risks.”
+According to the Wall Street Journal, Ackman has “shifted some of his short bet on Herbalife into A put option gives an investor the right to sell stock at a set price over a designated time frame, but the options expire at a certain point., a move that could cut his risks.”
 Let’s just hope that Ackman’s put options don’t expire for many years to come, because in all likelihood it will be several years before the FTC will be properly armed and ready to think about taking on Herbalife.

 This blog was updated on 6/10/2014.

 New documentary explores the rise and fall of LuLaRoe.

 Tell your member of Congress to #MakeScammersPay